mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/bts_fees.rst

 Fee Pools
 ^^^^^^^^^^^^^^^^^

 Issuers may optionally maintain a Fee Pool.
-The **Fee Pool is a pool of BTS** and an exchange rate at which the issued asset may be converted into BTS.
-When a user wishes to pay a network fee with the asset, the fee pool will step in to convert the asset into BTS at the rate that the issuer has specified.
-This means that issuers may charge a premium every time users opt to use their asset to pay network fees rather than paying them directly with BTS.
+The **Fee Pool is a pool of DNA** and an exchange rate at which the issued asset may be converted into DNA.
+When a user wishes to pay a network fee with the asset, the fee pool will step in to convert the asset into DNA at the rate that the issuer has specified.
+This means that issuers may charge a premium every time users opt to use their asset to pay network fees rather than paying them directly with DNA.

-.. note:: The purpose of the fee pool is **to provide a convenience to users that would like to use an asset without concerning themselves with the details of acquiring BTS**.
+.. note:: The purpose of the fee pool is **to provide a convenience to users that would like to use an asset without concerning themselves with the details of acquiring DNA**.
 Anyone may fund the fee pool, but only the issuer may specify the exchange rate.
-This exchange rate is automatically set to the settlement price if the asset is collateralized by BTS.
+This exchange rate is automatically set to the settlement price if the asset is collateralized by DNA.

-If the assets fee pool is funded, the fees can be payed in the native UIA instead of BTS.
+If the assets fee pool is funded, the fees can be payed in the native UIA instead of DNA.

 DNA Reserve Pool and Cashflow